Links on Android Authority may earn us a commission. Learn more.

-If you want to avoid wasting your cash on a fake phone, here’s our easy guide to help check that your new phone is authentic.
+If you want to avoid wasting your cash on a fake smartphone, here’s our easy guide to help check that your new phone is authentic.

-If you’re dealing with a private seller, the first port of call is to make sure the device actually turns on.
+If you’re dealing with a private seller, the first port of call is to ensure the device turns on.
 Even if you’re not there in person, the seller should be able to provide images with the screen on, and probably even send you a short video or GIF of them flicking through the UI.
 Never be afraid to ask for a closer look at the screen, even if it’s just for cracks and scratches.

 If a deal sounds too good to be true, it probably is.

-Testing the phone out
+Evaluate the phone yourself